-HRSA requires you to apply electronically through Grants.gov and EHBs.
-You must use a two-phase submission process associated with this NOFO and follow the directions provided at http://www.grants.gov/applicants/apply-for-grants.html and in EHBs.
+HRSA requires you to apply electronically through Grants.gov and the EHBs.
+You must use a two-phase submission process associated with this NOFO and follow the directions provided at Grants.gov: HOW TO APPLY FOR GRANTS and the EHBs.

-- Phase 1 Grants.gov Required information must be submitted and validated via Grants.gov with a due date of July 18, 2022 at 11:59 p.m.
-ET; and - Phase 2 EHBs Supplemental information must be submitted via EHBs with a due date of August 17, 2022 at 5 p.m.
+- Phase 1 Grants.gov Required information must be submitted and validated via Grants.gov with a due date of August 15, 2022 at 11:59 p.m.
+ET; and - Phase 2 EHBs Supplemental information must be submitted via EHBs with a due date of September 14, 2022 at 5 p.m.
 ET.